babapuroy/bug-github-farms-points/README.md

 Inside the workflow you’ll see jobs that, every hour:

-- Generate multiple commits by overwriting a tiny file (`ita/test.txt`)
+- Generate multiple commits by overwriting a tiny file.
 - Open & close issues
 - Create, merge & clean up pull requests
 - Update the repository wiki